 - High fever

 - Stomach pain

-Most people with typhoid fever feel better within a few days of starting antibiotic treatment, although a small number of them may die of complications.
-Vaccines against typhoid fever are available, but they're only partially effective.
-Vaccines usually are reserved for those who may be exposed to the disease or are traveling to areas where typhoid fever is common.
+Most people who have typhoid fever feel better a few days after they start antibiotic treatment, but a small number of them may die of complications.
+Vaccines against typhoid fever are only partially effective.
+Vaccines usually are reserved for those who may be exposed to the disease or who are traveling to areas where typhoid fever is common.